Automattic/jetpack/projects/plugins/jetpack/readme.txt

 4. Promote your newest posts, pages, and products across your social media channels.

 == Changelog ==
-### 10.5-beta - 2022-01-04
+### 10.5 - 2022-01-11
 #### Enhancements
 - Print Styles: additional interactive elements are now hidden when printing posts (e.g. Likes, Recommended Posts, Share this).
 - Secure Sign On: add filters for the error text when a local user cannot be found for a given WP.com account and for when SSO is disallowed when on a staging site.
 - Subscription Block: add 'Success Message Text' to the block settings.
 - VideoPress: add "allow download" option on videos to allow viewers to download the video.
-- VideoPress Block: add adaptive progress bar color settings.
+- VideoPress Block: add adaptive progress bar color settings
 - WordAds: add hook for header ad placement, and allow 'leaderboard' size when displaying an ad widget.

 #### Improved compatibility